 - 8.1 When any restrictions are put in place a review date must be set.
-This will be based on the circumstances of the case a minimum period of six months is deemed to be appropriate. - 8.2 The status of the customer should be reviewed by the Staff Safety Team and will take into account any future contact or new issues which have been raised. - 8.3 If a customer had been informed of their inclusion on the Unacceptable Behaviour and Violent Persons List the customer will be informed of the decision of their review. - 8.4 Relevant staff and other organisations who were informed of the restrictions should be advised of the outcome of the review.
+This will be based on the circumstances of the case a minimum period of six months is deemed to be appropriate. - 8.2 The status of the customer should be reviewed by the Staff Safety Team and will take into account any future contact or new issues which have been raised. - 8.3 Relevant staff and other organisations who were informed of the restrictions should be advised of the outcome of the review.